 Palisade layer - is a layer of tall columnar cells containing chloroplasts, this is where the majority of photosynthesis takes place in a leaf.

-Stomata - are the pores on the surface of a leaf that allows water, carbon dioxide and oxygen to move in and out of the leaves.
+Stomata - are the pores on the surface (upper and underside) of a leaf that allows water, carbon dioxide and oxygen to move in and out of the leaves.

 Phloem - is the plant tissue made up of living cells that has the function of transporting food substances through the plant.